 Your Mac will run a diagnostic on your internal drive, and attempt to repair any damage it finds.
 It may take some time, depending on the condition of your drive, how big it is, and how full it is.

 At the end, the window will either say that your disk appears to be OK, or that your System was modified (which means it repairs were applied).
 And the root# prompt will be the last item on the bottom line.
 Type the following on your keyboard:

-Press the Return key.
-Your Mac should restart normally.
+Then press the Return key.
+Your Mac will restart the way it normally does.